 When it comes to the material on the tarp, check the weave count for added durability and make sure it withstands all weather conditions.
 Of course, in some cases, you will be using your tarp indoors or other places that the weather and water won’t matter.
 You also need to consider mold and mildew resistant material especially when you will be using your tarp during warm weather when the dew appears during the night.

 The most common and functional tarps are made of Polyethylene.
 The reason for this is because of their multi-purpose ability.
-They are usually the most affordable and they come in several grades ranging from light to extremely heavy duty.
+Poly is used for a number of things, other than tarps.
+Poly is used to make bottles, Tupperware, and even children’s toys.
+Poly tarps are usually the most affordable and they come in several grades ranging from light to extremely heavy duty.
 They are usually always waterproof, and they come in several colors and sizes.
-You will find some tarps that are made of plastic, polyester, canvas, and on occasion, mesh, but they don’t usually offer the same as the poly tarp.

 Each side of the tarp serves a different purpose.
 One side is usually a shiny silver or white while the other side is a dull darker color.
 The shiny side is to keep out all or some of the sun, depending on the color.
 The other side will stay cooler when the shiny side faces the sun.
 The dull side is for utility use and that side would be the one you would use for covering firewood, tools, and equipment.
 The utility side is also the one that catches all the yard and construction debris.
 If you wanted to use the tarp for ground covering, the shiny side would face down.
 A tarp with a white shiny side can easily transform into a slip and slide for the kids to play on in the summer.